Staff & Instructors

 While growing up, art, design, and music were always around him.
 He would go on to soak up inspiration from Rap album covers, cartoons, manga, New York Times illustrations, current events, sports logos, and even his parents’ taste in music and movies.
-What drew him to One River was the wide array of digital and traditional art classes offered to people of all ages, where teachers are able to give individualized attention to each student and watch them flourish in a short time.
+What drew him to One River was the wide array of digital and traditional art classes offered to people of all age.

 One River combines my love for teaching and my love for art into one.
 I am inspired by children’s innocence and creativity, and I hope to inspire them in return.
 I believe it is important to facilitate a child’s creative imagination and provide an environment where students with a common interest in art can discuss their ideas.

 Corianne will soon graduate from Montclair State University with a B.F.A. in Illustration/Animation.

 Willa Hut graduated from Dickinson College with a Bachelor’s degree in Art and Art History, and a minor in Philosophy.
 She is a painter and collage artist who has taught art in diverse settings including museums, a high school in Rome, and now One River School.
 Willa has always enjoyed working with children and in community settings.
 As president of Dickinson’s Arts Collective, she organized art workshops, juried exhibitions, visiting artist lectures, and service projects for the college and greater community.
 She has experienced firsthand the power of art to enrich communities, first as a student and more recently as a resident of South Orange, NJ where she is active in cultural events.